 Police: 6-year-old girl dies after Muncie man punches girlfriend, crashes van

-Jessica Skeens was found guilty of neglect of a dependent resulting in death, operating a vehicle with a controlled substance, operating a vehicle while intoxicated, neglect of a dependent, and possession of marijuana.
-She’s scheduled to be sentenced on Sept.
-30, 2019.
+UPDATE (Aug.
+16, 2019) — Jessica Skeens was found guilty of neglect of a dependent resulting in death, operating a vehicle with a controlled substance, operating a vehicle while intoxicated, neglect of a dependent, and possession of marijuana.

 MUNCIE,Ind.–Indiana State Police arrested a Muncie man following a crash Sunday that claimed the life of a 6-year-old girl.